themaigod/explainable_gnn/Readme.md

 If anyone is interested in contributing to this project, please feel free to contact me by email to involve in the development of this project.
 Of course, you can also directly fork this project and pull request.
 This project has a long way to go, and hopes to have more people to join in.
+You can jump to the [Introduction](#Introduction) and [Framework Architecture Design](#Framework-Architecture-Design) first to get a brief understanding of the project.

 ## Current Version: 0.0.1